lucylai96/lucylai96.github.io/teaching.md

 ## teaching
 ***
-> "Docendo discimus...While we teach, we learn."  - Seneca
+> "Docendo discimus...By teaching, we learn."  - Seneca the Younger

 Teaching is one of my greatest joys :-)